This document describes how to use Keepalived with HAVIP to build a high availability primary/secondary cluster in the Tencent Cloud VPC. Note:

 Note:

 In this document, we use unicast mode for VRRP communications.
 If you want to use multicast mode, please submit a ticket.
 After the application is approved, enable the VPC multicast feature.
 For more information, see Enabling or Disabling Multicast.
 You do not need to configure the "unicast_peer" parameter in the keepalived configuration file.
+We recommend that you use Keepalived 1.2.24 or later versions.

-Ensure that the garp parameters have been configured.
+parameters have been configured.
 Because Keepalived relies on ARP messages to update the IP address, these configurations ensure that the primary device always sends ARP messages for the communication.

 garp_master_delay 1